Depression After Bariatric Surgery

 depression after gastric sleeve surgery

-The diet can directly affect changes in serotonin levels in the body, which in turn, alters neurotransmitter activity that can cause depression and anxious moods.
+Your diet can directly affect changes in serotonin levels in the body, which in turn, alters neurotransmitter activity that can cause mental health concerns and anxious moods.

 Why Is Post-Bariatric Surgery Depression So Serious?

-Even though the risks of kidney stones after bariatric surgery or dehydration after bariatric surgery are more well-known, depression after surgery can be just as harmful.
+You may have heard of kidney stones after bariatric surgery or dehydration after bariatric surgery, but depression after surgery can be just as concerning.

 Taking care of yourself after bariatric surgery is critical.
 If you are experiencing symptoms of depression, talk with someone.
 That can be a professional, friend or family member.

-How Can You Help People With Post-Bariatric Surgery Depression?
+How Can You Help Someone With Post-Bariatric Surgery Depression?

-The period of 6 to 12 months after the operation is when depression is most prevalent amongst patients.
+The period of 12 months after the operation is when most mental health concerns are prevalent amongst patients.
+(1)

 Another thing that would be helpful is joining a support group of people who have been through the surgery themselves.
 This can help with feelings of isolation and can give patients hope that things will get better.